 Nevertheless, there is nothing more satisfying than catching someone in the act of vandalizing your car.
 Making that person financially responsible for repairs.
 Also, because of their brashness, they may also face police questioning.
 At least they will face work discipline from a supervisor or manager or worse yet, lose their job altogether.

 You need to fully capture someone from any angle messing with your vehicle while it’s parked.
 Make sure to install your cameras in a way to capture videos around your vehicle.
 You also want to make sure that you find an easy way to install your cameras within 15 minutes.
 Eliminating the extra cost of hiring a professional installer.
 The video below shows you how you can install such a camera system.
 You’ll have surround audio and video in just a few minutes.

 The videos above were shot with our mid-level vehicle camera system.
 You can achieve an even wider front view with the new 4K model.
 This will help you completely encircle your car with the combined video coverage of both cameras.
-The 4K camera also gives you the ability to recognize license plate numbers, objects and faces from much further away.
-The 2nd camera that looks inward from the dash.
+The 4K camera also gives you the ability to recognize license plate numbers, objects, and faces from much further away.
+The 2nd camera looks inward from the dash.
 Giving you a wide view of your vehicle through the windows and above the roof of your car.
 It’s the same for both of our other models and the 4K vehicle camera system.

 Where’s My Proof If They Steal My Cameras?